pnp/List-Formatting/view-samples/london-tube-status/README.md

 - **You will receive an error** (_import failed for one or more package resources_)
 - Click the **Save as a new flow** link within the error section
 - Use the flow checker to find each action that needs to be updated (there are 3 total).
 Update the action to point to your site and choose the Tube Status list.
-- Save the flow and Run it
+- Save the flow and run it

 Head over to your list and you'll see the Tube Statuses being updated using the view format!
 By default, this list will receive updates every 15 minutes.